ahmedsaoudi/qet/README.md

 `qet` is a command-line tool for Linux that acts as a meta package manager.
 It provides a unified interface to manage packages from different sources, such as system package managers (apt, dnf, pacman), language-specific managers (pip, npm), and other distribution formats (AppImage, Snap, Flatpak).

+## Why Use qet?

+`qet` simplifies managing software on your Linux system in several ways:

+-   **Unified Interface:** Use a single, consistent command (`qet add`, `qet remove`) for all your applications, whether they come from system repositories, language package managers, or standalone formats.
+-   **Total Control:** You decide which installation method to use for each application.
+Prefer `apt` for system tools and `npm` for your development utilities? `qet` lets you define and enforce those choices.
+-   **Effortless Management:** Forget how a specific tool was installed. `qet` keeps track of everything, so you can update or remove any package with a simple command.
+-   **Easy Auditing:** The central manifest gives you a clear overview of every application installed through `qet` and its source, making it simple to audit your system.
+-   **Reproducible Environments:** Use a `Qetfile` to define your entire software setup.
+Syncing it on a new machine is all it takes to replicate your environment, making it perfect for developers and system administrators.

 ## How It Works

 `qet` works by maintaining a central manifest of packages you've installed.
 It reads a database of package definitions that map a single `qet` package name to multiple installation methods across different package managers.